nomad-vagabond/splinecloud-scipy/README.md

        [1.0000e+00, 2.5060e+01, 8.0700e+02, 3.8555e+02, 2.0930e+00]])
 ```

-These examples are available as notebooks in the 'examples' folder
+These examples are available as notebooks in the project's 'examples' folder.